-This water heater is equipped with an adjustable thermostat to control water temperature (see Figure 48).
+This water heater is equipped with an adjustable thermostat to control water temperature (see Figure 47 & Figure 46).
 Hot water temperatures required for automatic dishwasher and laundry use can cause scald burns resulting in serious personal injury and/or death.
 The temperature at which injury occurs varies with the person's age and time of the exposure.
 The slower response time of children, aged or disabled persons increases the hazards to them.
 Never allow small children to use a hot-water tap, or to draw their own bath water.
 Never leave a child or disabled person unattended in a bathtub or shower.
+To reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) at each point-of-use.
+These can be purchased from your local plumbing supply store.